-University, the University willmay proceed with an emergency purchase the procurement of commodities or contractual services without a competitive solicitation.
+1. Emergency Purchases.
+When the President or President's designee determines in writing, that a delay due to the competitive solicitation process is an immediate danger to the public health or safety or the welfare of the University, including tangible and/or intangible assets; or would otherwise cause significant injury or harm not in the best interest of the University , the University will proceed with an emergency purchase without a competitive solicitation.
 The emergency purchase shall be limited to the purchase of only the type of items and quantities or for a time period sufficient to meet the immediate danger and shall not be used to meet long-term requirements.

-- 2. Sole Source Purchases.
-Commodities or contractual services available from a single source shallmay be exempted from the competitive solicitation process.
-The sole source document shall be publicly posted by the Purchasing Division Procurement Services for three (3) working days. - 3.
-Purchases from competitively bid Contracts and Negotiated Annual Price
+2. Sole Source Purchases.
+Commodities or contractual services available from a single source shall be exempted from the competitive solicitation process.
+The sole source document shall be publicly posted by the Purchasing Office for three working days.

-Agreements established by the State, other governmental entities, other universities in the State

-University System, other or independent colleges and universities, and not-for-profit cooperatives

-and consortia are not subject to further competitive solicitation.
+3. Purchases from competitively bid Contracts and Negotiated Annual Price Agreements established by the State, other governmental entities, other universities in the State University System, other independent colleges and universities, and not-for-profit cooperatives and consortia are not subject to further competitive solicitation.

-- 4. Construction Direct Purchase Program.
+4. Construction Direct Purchase Program.
 Commodities to be incorporated into any public work (as that term is defined in Fla.
 Admin.
 Code R. 12A-1.094) which are procured by the University in accordance with the requirements of the University's direct purchase program are not subject to any further competitive solicitation.

-- (fg) Commodities and contractual services that are not subject to the competitive solicitation process include:
+(g) Commodities and contractual services that are not subject to the competitive solicitation process include:

-- 1. Artistic services;
+1. Artistic services;

-- 2. Academic reviews:
+2. Academic reviews;

-- 3. Lectures:
+3. Lectures;

-- 4. Auditing services;
+4. Auditing services;